-As a practitioner I believe the relationship is the most important part of the Therapy and I am experienced in building Therapeutic relationships with a diverse range of people.
+As a practitioner I believe the relationship is the most important part of the Therapy and I am good and experienced in building Therapeutic relationships with a diverse range of people.
 I have many clients return to me rather than choose a new therapist and I often receive recommendations.

 I am an integrative Counsellor which means I work with different Theoretical Approaches and combine them to best suit your individual needs.
 I work using Psychodynamic Theory which works on the principle that your present experiences are coloured by your past experiences.
 I combine this with Person Centred Theory to create a safe space and good relationship with you so you are able in time to explore and find your own resolution.
 I sometimes work using Gestalt Theory and Transactional Analysis and can discuss any aspect of my Theoretical Approach and model with you at any time.